salma-emara/aps105-book/textbook/chapters/chapter11-recursion/recursion-math.md

 ## Euclidean Algorithm for Fining Greatest Common Divisor

 There are problems that have a solution defined recursively.
 For example, the Euclidean algorithm for finding the greatest common divisor (GCD) of two numbers is defined recursively.
 The Euclidean algorithm is a method for finding the greatest common divisor of two numbers.
-The algorithm is based on the following observation: if `a` and `b` are two positive integers, then the greatest common divisor of `a` and `b` is the same as the greatest common divisor of `b` and `b - a`.
+The algorithm is based on the following observation: if `a` and `b` are two positive integers, then the greatest common divisor of `a` and `b` is the same as the greatest common divisor of `a` and `a - b`, if `a > b`.

 Hence, the algorithm is as follows:

-1. If `a > b`, then the greatest common divisor (GCD) of `a` and `b` is the GCD of `b - a` and `a`.
+1. If `a > b`, then the greatest common divisor (GCD) of `a` and `b` is the GCD of `a - b` and `a`.
 2. If `a` and `b` are equal, then the greatest common divisor of `a` and `b` is `a`.

 Mathematically, the Euclidean algorithm is defined as follows: